cosmos/cosmos-sdk/docs/architecture/adr-029-fee-grant-module.md

 `fee_payer` must either be left empty, must equal the first signer (the normal case), or must correspond to an account which has granted a fee allowance to the first signer.

-A new `AnteDecorator` called `DeductGrantedFeeDecorator` will be created in order to process transactions with `fee_payer` set and correctly deduct fees based on fee allowances.
+A new `AnteDecorator` named `DeductGrantedFeeDecorator` will be created in order to process transactions with `fee_payer` set and correctly deduct fees based on fee allowances.

 ## Consequences